STF1998/Desk20/report/UXDesign.md

 #### Future revenue streams

 We Identified two main methods in which Flocus could attract funding for ASAQUA: ad revenues and user donations.
 To implement this, we looked at several sites that integrate advertisements and SMS/e-mail sign-ups in a natural way without disrupting overall site functionality.
 Examples include The Guardian, Facebook, and clothing brands such as ASOS.
 We also looked at sites such as The Daily Mail which offered a prime example of ad-cluttering which, is certainly something to avoid from a UX standpoint.
 Despite our previous considerations, we were concerned that the introduction of ads would potentially distract from the design process, resulting in a less user-friendly environment.
 Additionally, the role of building brand awareness may have been impacted by this funding strategy and as such, we decided not to pursue this.
-The prospect of introducing donations and subscriptions to Flocus will be pursued by Asaqua if they decide to do so.
+The prospect of introducing donations and subscriptions to Flocus will be pursued by ASAQUA if they decide to do so.

 #### University of Bristol